Kindergarten is a big change young children face. Learn how to prepare your child for kindergarten to help them adjust to a new school.

 Get more tips:

 - What Should a Kindergartener Know by the End of the Year?

 - Children’s Books about Kindergarten

-- The Best Children’s Books That Introduce Kids to Math Concepts
+- Children’s Books About Math

-- Cool Science Kits for Kindergarten Kids
+- Cool Science Toys for Kids